 dental offices or our homes.
 However, because of the complex design of dental

-units, the water exiting the unit through dental handpieces, air/water syringes and ultrasonic scalers may contain more than 100,000 CFU/mL if not treated.
+units, the water exiting the unit through dental handpieces, air/water syringes, and ultrasonic scalers may contain more than 100,000 CFU/mL if not treated.

 Research has shown that microbial counts can reach as high as 200,000 CFU/mL within five days after installation of new waterlines and levels of microbial contamination as high as 106 CFU/mL have been documented.
-Although the scientific evidence indicates there is little risk of health problems due to contact with water from a dental unit, exposing patients or dental personnel to water of uncertain microbiological quality is inconsistent with generally accepted infection control principles.
+Although the scientific evidence indicates there is little risk of health problems due to contact with water from a dental unit, exposing patients or dental personnel to the water of uncertain microbiological quality is inconsistent with generally accepted infection control principles.
 To prevent and control microorganism growth, you

 must follow a dental unit waterline cleaning protocol.